sahnoun99/sahnoun99/README.md

-# 🏄‍♂️ Sahnoun Mohamed
+🏄‍♂️ Sahnoun Mohamed
 Certainly, let's update your GitHub description to reflect your role as an indie full-stack developer and farmer, as well as your recent project "SYYN":

 ---

-👨‍🌾👨‍💻 Howdy, I'm [Your Name] - an indie full-stack developer and farmer, leading a dual life working for myself in both fields.
+👨‍🌾👨‍💻 Howdy, I'm Mohamed - an indie full-stack developer and farmer, leading a dual life working for myself in both fields.
 My hands get dirty in the fields, and my code keeps things running smoothly in the digital world.

 🌱 **Farming by Day:**
 When I'm not immersed in the world of code, I'm tending to my crops and livestock.
 There's something profoundly satisfying about nurturing the land and watching it flourish.